fbpx

 Your Super Prof Sandra and the whole Prêt à Parler are super proud of your achievement!
 Toutes nos félicitations, Manu!

-Here is what he has to say about his experience learning online and preparing for his FIDE exam with us:
+Here is what he has to say about his experience learning online and preparing for his French language exam with us:

 Isabelle: We're going to switch to English because not everybody understands or is at the right level yet to understand what we're saying in French.
 How long have you been studying French for, Manu?